vishalchandna1/jest-puppeteer-analytics/README.md

 ### Pass the custom BASE_URL as -
 `npm test -- -u="http://google.com"`

+#### NOTE - This is implemented only for the Hero component.
+So you need to have Hero component on the home page for the tests to work.

 > Please file an issue or send [me](https://twitter.com/xfumihiro) a DM if you have any questions.